-Additional capacitance de-ratings for aging, temperature and dc bias should be factored in which will increase this minimum value.
-For this example, a 47-μF 6.3-V X7R ceramic capacitor with 5 mΩ of ESR will be used.
+Additional capacitance de-ratings for aging, temperature, and dc bias should be factored in, which increases this minimum value.
+For this example, a 47-μF 6.3-V X7R ceramic capacitor with 5-mΩ ESR is used.

 Capacitors generally have limits to the amount of ripple current they can handle without failing or producing excess heat.
 An output capacitor that can support the inductor ripple current must be specified.
-Some capacitor data sheets specify the Root Mean Square (RMS) value of the maximum ripple current.
+Some capacitor data sheets specify the root mean square (RMS) value of the maximum ripple current.
 Equation 36 can be used to calculate the RMS ripple current the output capacitor needs to support.
 For this application, Equation 36 yields 64.8 mA.